To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - 2-Years: $5.95/month (save 40%)

-The Halo 2+ Collar, backed by the famous dog expert Cesar Millan, is our top pick for the best all-in-one smart dog collar.
+The Halo Collar 4, backed by the famous dog expert Cesar Millan, is our top pick for the best all-in-one smart dog collar.
 This device is a smart wireless dog fencing system, GPS activity tracker, and remote training collar in one collar.
 Halo uses GPS/GNSS, LTE, Bluetooth, and WiFi technologies to set boundaries, track your dog’s activity, and send you escape alerts via the app.

-The new and improved Halo 2+ collar includes upgrades that specifically address customer feedback from the original Halo collar.
-These improvements include enhanced GPS coverage, better location accuracy, a 20-hour battery life, a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, as well as better cellular, WiFi, and Bluetooth performance.
+The new and improved Halo Collar 4 includes upgrades that specifically address customer feedback from the previous Halo Collar.
+These improvements include The first and only GPS dog fence that combines data from L1 and L5 GPS bands for the most accurate location, a 30-hour battery life, 33% smaller and 18% lighter, adjustable fit for dogs as small as 8″ up to 30.5″, and new colors.
+Previous improvements to Halo 3 are also still in the latest model with a much more rugged collar with a Pro-case that can withstand chewing and harsh terrain, a magnetic doc that doesn’t trap dirt and debris, as well as better cellular, WiFi, and Bluetooth performance.

 The Halo could be a great solution if you need a smart training collar for a medium yard.